turkeryilmaz/openairinterface5g/doc/MAC/mac-usage.md

-The second line reflects channel state information (CSI) as reported by the UE, and only appear if CSI-RS/SRS are enabled and _received_ (for some bands, they cannot be enabled):
+The second line reflects channel state information (CSI) as reported by the UE, and only appear if CSI-RS/SRS are enabled and _received_ (for some bands, they cannot be enabled).
+Note that these quantities reflect indications for the gNB, but it might deviate (e.g., use less layers).

 * `CQI` (`15`): the channel quality indicator is a number between 0 and 15.
 It indicates the achievable spectral efficiency of the UE.
 15 means highest, 0